Serbia and Montenegro

 Later on, growing separatism within the Autonomous Province of Kosovo and Metohija, a region of Serbia heavily populated by ethnic Albanians, resulted in an insurrection by the Kosovo Liberation Army, an Albanian separatist group.
 The outbreak of the Kosovo War reintroduced international sanctions, as well as eventual NATO involvement in the conflict.
 The conflict ended with the adoption of United Nations Security Council Resolution 1244, which guaranteed economic and political separation of Kosovo from the FR Yugoslavia, to be placed under an UN administration.

 Economic hardship and war resulted in growing discontent with the government of Milošević and his allies, who ran both Serbia and Montenegro as an effective dictatorship.
-This would eventually cumulate in the Bulldozer Revolution, which saw his government overthrown, and replaced by one led by the Democratic Opposition of Serbia and Vojislav Koštunica, which also joined the UN.
+This eventually culminated in the Bulldozer Revolution, in which his government was overthrown and replaced by the Democratic Opposition of Serbia administration of Vojislav Koštunica.
+The FR Yugoslavia then relinquished the claim that it was the sole successor state to the SFR Yugoslavia, joining the UN as a new member while the SFR Yugoslavia's membership in the organization was finally extinguished after a decade of practical non-existence.
 The Federal Republic of Yugoslavia ended in 2003 after the Federal Assembly of Yugoslavia voted to enact the Constitutional Charter of Serbia and Montenegro, which established the State Union of Serbia and Montenegro.
 As such, the name Yugoslavia was consigned to history.
 A growing independence movement in Montenegro, led by Milo Đukanović, caused the new constitution of Serbia and Montenegro to include a clause allowing for a referendum on the question of Montenegrin independence after three years.
 In 2006, the referendum was called, passing by a narrow margin.
 This led to the dissolution of the State Union of Serbia and Montenegro and the establishment of the independent republics of Serbia and Montenegro, turning Serbia into a landlocked country.
 Some consider this the last act in the breakup of Yugoslavia.

 Name

-When the state was established in 1992 following the breakup of the Socialist Federal Republic of Yugoslavia (SFR Yugoslavia), the state's official name was the Federal Republic of Yugoslavia (FR Yugoslavia), as it asserted to be the sole legal successor state of the SFR Yugoslavia.
-The United States government however viewed this claim as illegitimate and thus, as early as 1993, referred to the country as Serbia and Montenegro.
-The 2003 constitution officially recognized this when it formally changed the state name to "Serbia and Montenegro".
+When the state was established in 1992 following the breakup of the Socialist Federal Republic of Yugoslavia (SFR Yugoslavia), it adopted the official name Federal Republic of Yugoslavia (FR Yugoslavia) and claimed to continue the international legal personality and United Nations membership of the SFR Yugoslavia.
+This claim was not accepted by the United Nations.
+Security Council Resolution 777 determined that the SFR Yugoslavia had ceased to exist and that the FR Yugoslavia could not automatically continue its United Nations membership, which was regarded as belonging to the now-defunct SFR Yugoslavia.
+General Assembly Resolution 47/1 consequently required the FR Yugoslavia to apply for membership and barred it from participating in the work of the General Assembly.
+The FR Yugoslavia applied for membership in 2000 and was admitted to the United Nations as a new member on 1 November under General Assembly Resolution 55/12.
+In 2003, the country was reconstituted as the State Union of Serbia and Montenegro, which continued the Federal Republic's international legal personality without controversy.